canonical/opensearch-operator/docs/how-to/deploy/launch-a-large-deployment.md

 #### User set roles

-There are currently two ways for users to set roles in an application: at deploy time, or via a config change.
+There are currently two ways for users to set roles in an application: at deployment time, or via a config change.
 Note that a role change will effectively trigger a rolling restart of the OpenSearch application.